-Gorham School Dining Services is self-supporting, meaning it operates without local funds.
+Gorham School Dining Services strives toward self-sufficiency, meaning operating without local funds.
 However, due to the rising cost of everything from food to health insurance, it becomes more challenging every year to raise sufficient income from the sale of meals, a la carte items and subsidy from the state and federal government to balance a budget which is over $1,000,000.00!
 We continue to seek ways to maximize revenues and minimize expenses through sound fiscal management and the procurement without sacrificing quality meals for our students.

 Gorham School Dining Services employs twenty-one people, including a director.
 Every day we offer a nutritious breakfast and delicious lunch to our students.
 Our meals exceed the nutrient standards set by the Federal Government.
 Menus are sent home with all elementary students and are also posted on the website.